linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bayesian Analysis and Financial Modeling Applications/Basic Principles of Bayesian Analysis.md

 Closely related to the concept of probability is that of uncertainty.
 Proponents of the frequentist approach consider the source of uncertainty to be the randomness inherent in realizations of a random variable.
 The probability distributions of variables are not subject to uncertainty.
 In contrast, Bayesian statistics treats probability distributions as uncertain and subject to modification as new information becomes available.
 Uncertainty is implicitly incorporated by probability updating.
 The probability beliefs based on the existing knowledge base take the form of the prior probability.

 The posterior probability represents the updated beliefs.
-Since the beginning of the last century, when quantitative methods and models became a mainstream tool to aid in un derstanding financial markets and formulating investment strategies, the framework applied in finance has been the frequentist approach.
+Since the beginning of the last century, when quantitative methods and models became a mainstream tool to aid in understanding financial markets and formulating investment strategies, the framework applied in finance has been the frequentist approach.
 The term frequentist usually refers to the Fisherian philosophical approach named after Sir Ronald Fisher.

 Strictly speaking, "Fisherian" has a broader meaning as it includes not only frequentist statistical concepts such as unbiased estimators, hypothesis tests, and confidence intervals, but also the maximum likelihood estimation framework pioneered by Fisher.
 Only in the last two decades has Bayesian statistics started to gain greater acceptance in financial modeling, despite its introduction about 250 years ago by Thomas Bayes, a British minister and mathematician.
 It has been the advancements of computing power and the development of new computational methods that has fostered the growing use of Bayesian statistics in finance.